veskoap/AlgoNBA/README.md

 ---

-*Note: This project is for educational purposes only.
+*Note: This project is for educational and research purposes only.
 It is not affiliated with the NBA or any professional basketball organization.*